Oct 16 2020

 Did you know that some people pay experts to attack other websites?
 It’s an unethical profession, but it is very much real.
 Spammers can even take your best backlinks if you are not careful.
 How does this happen, anyway?

-In this scenario, a person will contact you and ask your full name.
-Afterwards, he or she will request the webmaster to remove your best links.
+In this scenario, a person will contact you and ask for your full name.
+Afterward, he or she will request the webmaster to remove your best links.
 For that reason, you should never give your full name.
 You can also protect your backlinks by using the email for your domain when communicating with the webmaster.
 Doing so will prove that you work for the website, so no one else can pretend to be you and tamper with your links.

 Monitor your backlinks from time to time so you can see if they are still present.
 You can also filter your backlinks based on their performance to make monitoring more efficient and manageable.

 Duplicate content is a black hat SEO technique that people can utilise to get better rankings and attack other websites.
 There is no official penalty for copying content from other web pages.
 However, if someone copies your content, they could get better web visibility compared to your website.